c4dt/dp3t-sdk-android/README-microg.md

     * play-services-nearby-core-proto

-  These are included as new modules in the DP3T-SDK Android Studio project, and will each produce their separate library (`*.aar) during the build.
+  These are included as new modules in the DP3T-SDK Android Studio project, and will each produce their separate library (`*.aar`) during the build.

+* Make some minor modifications to the microG code allowing it to handle calls originating from the same process.

 * Modify the build files (`build.gradle`, `settings.gradle`) replacing the
   dependencies on Google Play services with dependencies on the included microG